Help using TIS National services

 Working with Children’s Check:

-Occasionally, clients may advise TIS National that they require an interpreter with a Working with Children’s Check.
+Occasionally, clients may advise TIS National that they require an interpreter with a Working with Children’s Check (or equivalent).
 Such requests are made in order to comply with relevant legislation and TIS National will therefore give such requests priority when determining allocation.
 In these circumstances, allocation will be to the most highly credentialed available interpreter who holds the required Check.

 Specific Interpreter Requests: